Sherried Pumpkin Bisque with Toasted Hazelnuts Recipe from Rabbit Hill Inn

+This Sherried Pumpkin Bisque soup will become one of your favorite fall / winter dishes.
 Delicious soups don’t have to be difficult.
-This recipe is a perfect example of that.
+This pumpkin or squash bisque soup recipe is a perfect example of that.
 Make note that this recipe calls for the cooking of fresh pumpkin (or squash).
-For ease, you certainly can use canned pumpkin (or squash).
+For ease, you certainly can use canned pumpkin or squash.

 Yields four servings.